Bored Ape: Post-launch

 On April 25, 2022, the official Instagram account of the company was hacked and a phishing link was posted on it.
 As a result, four Bored Ape NFTs, along with ten more from related collections by Yuga Labs, were stolen with a total estimated worth of approximately $3 million. $1 million worth of funds were transferred into the hacker's account.

 On April 30, 2022, Yuga Labs launched its metaverse Otherside, as a collaboration with Animoca Brands.
 Bored Ape NFTs feature in the music video for Eminem and Snoop Dogg's song "From the D 2 the LBC".

-In January 2023, Yuga Labs launched, for a limited time, an "endless runner" game called Dookey Dash for holders of the BAYC NFTs.
-Getting the highest score granted the player a "golden key" NFT, which a Twitch streamer Mongraal won and subsequently sold to Adam Weitsman for $1.6 million.
+In December 2022, Activision Blizzard COO Daniel Alegre succeeded Nicole Muniz as CEO of Yuga Labs in an effort to shift the company toward metaverse gaming projects.
+In January 2023, Yuga Labs launched an endless runner video game called Dookey Dash for holders of the BAYC NFTs.
+Getting the highest score granted the player a "golden key" NFT, which Twitch streamer Mongraal won and subsequently sold to Adam Weitsman for $1.6 million.

 Legal issues

 SEC investigation

-In October 2022, it was reported that the U.S. Securities and Exchange Commission are investigating Yuga Labs amid concerns that their NFTs are unregistered security offerings.
-Since the fall of Yuga's investor FTX There is wider concern to regulate crypto and NFTs.
+In October 2022, it was reported that the U.S. Securities and Exchange Commission were investigating Yuga Labs amid concerns that their NFTs were unregistered security offerings.
+Since the fall of Yuga's investor, FTX, there is a wider concern to regulate cryptocurrencies and NFTs.

 Class action lawsuit

-On December 8, 2022 a class action lawsuit was filed against the Bored Ape Yacht Club parent company, Yuga Labs, alleging their product is an unregistered security that was promoted through fraudulent undisclosed celebrity endorsements.
-The class action names many celebrities who promoted the NFTs such as Diplo, Snoop Dogg, Post Malone, Kevin Hart as well as Yuga Labs' business partners, Moonpay and Guy Oseary in being part of the 'scheme'.
+On December 8, 2022, a class action lawsuit was filed against the Bored Ape Yacht Club parent company, Yuga Labs, alleging their product is an unregistered security that was promoted through fraudulent undisclosed celebrity endorsements.
+The class action names many celebrities who promoted the NFTs such as Diplo, Snoop Dogg, Post Malone, Kevin Hart as well as Yuga Labs' business partner, Guy Oseary, in being part of the 'scheme'.
+In addition, the suit also names Moonpay and auction house Sotheby's for contributing to the scheme.